 One in seven couples have difficulty conceiving.
 A doctor may use the word ‘infertility’ if you’re not pregnant after one year of having regular sex without using contraception.
 But this still doesn’t mean you won’t get pregnant naturally – some couples take two years or more to conceive.

 - Primary infertility – this means you’ve never been pregnant.

 - Secondary infertility – this is when you’ve been pregnant before but are now having problems conceiving.

 More than eight out of 10 couples will conceive within one year of having regular, unprotected sex.
-Most couples will get pregnant within two or three years without having any medical help.
-If you’re still finding it difficult to get pregnant after a year of trying, there may be an underlying reason.
-It’s important to speak to your GP, as help is available.
+Most couples will get pregnant within two years without having any medical help.
+If you and your partner have been trying to get pregnant for a year without any success, there may be an underlying reason.
+It’s worth speaking to your GP for advice.